Jhusky730/Greenhouse-Pump/README.md

 I was inspired to make this as i wanted to have my sensor automatically water my greenhouse for me.

+This will be housed within the case for the previous project.
 ## Flow of current
 ### 5V
 - The 5V current flows from the USB VBUS pads on the previous project to the new pcb.
 It is soldered onto a solder pad.